rhine3/audiomoth-guide/guide.md

 This guide is intended to be comprehensive for both first-time AudioMoth users and those interested in scaling up their AudioMoth deployment.

-The information here complements official guides on the [Open Acoustic Devices website](https://www.openacousticdevices.info/getting-started).
+The information here complements official guides on the [Open Acoustic Devices website](https://www.openacousticdevices.info/getting-started) and a guide by [David Brown](https://sites.google.com/view/audiomoth/home).
 Some technical information about the devices themselves is excluded.
 We have also elaborated on each step by including images, procedures, and rules of thumb that we've created while deploying hundreds of AudioMoths.

 Please submit suggestions for modifications to this guide via email at `tessa.rhinehart at pitt.edu` or via the [Issues tracker](https://github.com/rhine3/audiomoth-guide/issues) on GitHub.